sagemath/sagewiki_to_gh-2022-10-10/days6/talks.md

-= SAGE Days 6 Schedule =
+= Sage Days 6 Schedule =

-This is the provisional schedule for SAGE Days 6 in Bristol.
+This is the provisional schedule for Sage Days 6 in Bristol.
 "Provisional" in this context means that we don't have confirmations from the alleged speakers yet.

 == Saturday 10 November ==
-0930-1050 William Stein and Martin Albrecht: SAGE for Mathematical and Cryptographic Research
+0930-1050 William Stein and Martin Albrecht: Sage for Mathematical and Cryptographic Research

 1050-1120 Coffee and Tea Break